 A few years before I was officially diagnosed with MS (they came to the conclusion I had it since I was 24), Dennis started having personality changes.
 It was very intense and when he freaked out one night when “Lethal Weapon 3” was being filmed behind our housing tract, I knew something was seriously wrong.
 Warner Bros.
 Studios sent out letters to our neighborhood, informing us of night shooting over the next month.
 What they didn’t mention was that they were actually SHOOTING automatic weapons at night.
 It was bad enough with the Flood lighting they had shining into our upper bedroom windows night after night, but when automatic weapons began firing for two – three hours beginning at 2 am and lasting until dawn, was a nightmare for Dennis.
 I had never seen him so crazy.
 Instant flashbacks to Vietnam.
 Filming lasted too long and I was glad when they wrapped.

 We decided to move to Las Vegas in 1996 to be near my parents and I was emotionally going to be fine….or so I thought.
 Dennis’ issues kept up at a fast pace and it was hard to watch him change.
 After moving here, a few months went by and my mom- who I was so close to- was diagnosed with a very aggressive form of ovarian cancer.
 She fought for 2 1/2 years and passed away.
 It happened on the day of the Columbine shootings in Colorado.
 I was devastated.
 Shortly thereafter, I took Kimmi to the neurologist and she had MRI scans done on her brain.
-I learned in 1996- (1996!) that she has “Peri-ventricular Leukomalacia”.
-Brain damage, she was born with.
+I learned in 1996- (1996!) that she has “Peri-ventricular Leukomalacia” (PVL).
+A formal title for the type of brain damage she was born with.
 That explains A LOT.
 Wish I had known when she was 4 and was diagnosed with CP….
 The PVL comes first, then the CP.
 Who knew!

 Dennis was going to the VA for testing and finally after what seemed like an eternity, was diagnosed with PTSD.
 He lives with Vietnam every single day and medication has been a wonder.
 For all of us.
 I only wish that the Veteran’s Affairs wouldn’t drag their feet when approving a claim.
 It makes life miserable on everyone involved.
 I like to think that I have been supportive of all the crap he had to go through with his VA dealings and he say’s I have been.
 I helped out in so many ways with all the paperwork because it tore him up to relive every event that the VA wanted to hear from him.
 Makes me feel good that I helped him in that way.